ToolWeb Logo

 Pick the output format

-Choose your target format such as PNG, JPG, WebP, GIF, or BMP from the format selector to tell the converter exactly what you want.
+Choose your target format (PNG, JPEG, WebP, GIF, BMP, or ICO) from the format selector to configure the conversion engine.

 3. 3